lovexangel/lada_x/README.md

 ## Special NOTE：

-I have no idea what exactly happened that caused the original author's library to disappear!
+I have no idea what exactly happened that caused the original author's Project to disappear!

 Perhaps it has really hindered the interests of some people!

+I feel so sad for the original author...

+However, this precisely proved the excellence of this project, and they were driven crazy by jealousy.

-But don't worry.
+And don't worry.
 I have backups of all the original repositories here and I haven't had the chance to modify them yet...

 Because I originally intended to gradually follow the original author to learn.